 AUTHORIZATION: Authorized for construction in Section 1401 of the American Water Infrastructure Act of 2018 (Public Law 115-279).

 STATUS: A Design Agreement was signed by the District and NYS Department of Conservation (NYSDEC) and Westchester County for the GRR Study and Preconstruction Engineering and Design (PED) on 1 Mar 2010.
 A Chief of Engineer’s Report was signed on 14 Dec 2017 which finalized the GRR study.
 The Chief of Engineer’s Report proposed a National Economic Development (NED) at a total first construction cost of $88,057,000 (FY 2021 price level).
 The final Chief of Engineer’s Report was signed and the report has been submitted to the Assistant Secretary of the Army.
 The report was sent to OMB and Congress for consideration in an authorization bill.
 The project was authorized for construction by Congress as noted above in 2018.
-Remaining 2007 Supplemental Funds total approximately $258,000 of $713,000 needed for the Federal portion of PED of the first constructible element.
-Use of these funds are on hold pending coordination with NYSDEC on proceeding with the preconstruction engineering and design phase (PED).
-The project is also being considered for construction funding.
+The Federal portion of PED funding of the first constructible element is in place and will be initiated following coordination with NYSDEC on proceeding with the full design phase.
+The project is also being considered for construction funding following the storm events of September 2021.

 26 Federal Plaza